Last Updated 17 August 2021

 - there would be no reasonable prospect that the Federal Court or the Federal Circuit Court would be satisfied that the alleged acts, omissions or practices are unlawful discrimination.

-It should be noted that the president has the power to revoke a termination up until the time where an application is made to the Federal Court or the Federal Magistrates Court.
+It should be noted that the president has the power to revoke a termination up until the time where an application is made to the Federal Court or the Federal Circuit Court.

 The president can obtain information by serving a notice on a person requiring them to produce documents or a statement within a specified period of time (s 46PI AHRC Act).
 Additionally, the president may require that parties attend at a compulsory conference where the president will conduct a conciliation conference between the parties (ss 46PJ, 46PK AHRC Act).
 The proceedings at the conference are private and must be conducted in an independent and objective manner.
 Leave must be obtained to have representation, unless the person has a disability where they can nominate a representative to attend on their behalf.
 Any person who fails to attend without reasonable excuse may be penalised.
 Likewise, a person who fails to provide information may be penalised.
 It is an offence to give false or misleading information to the president in the course of the conciliation process (s 46PN AHRC Act).